suyashXD/ResuMatch/README.md

 ## Overview

 ResuMatch is a Resume Matching System that aims to match job descriptions with candidates' resumes.
 It extracts key details from both job descriptions and resumes, processes them, and calculates a similarity score to rank the most suitable candidates for each job.
-This project was developed as part of [describe the context or purpose of the project].

 ## Project Structure